 The story also takes us into Nick Waterlow’s world of musical, literary and visual artists who defied conventionality, pushed boundaries and became international celebrities.
 Behind the glamorous life of a family with British aristocratic blood lines and inherited Australian wealth, is a story of love, despair and torment.
 The confronting story raises complex medical, legal, social and ethical dilemmas and questions that require answers.
 It was winner of Sisters in Crime 13th Davitt Best True Crime Award.

-Pamela’s crime novel, A Private Affair, was published in 2016.
+Pamela’s crime novel, A Foreign Affair, was published in 2016.